swxben/NSIShim/README.md

 ## Specification

+Hmm.
+I think the specification could be called xShim, with the NSIS/C# reference implementation called NSIShim.
+TIME TO TAKE OVER THE WURLD.

 ### Application

 The entire application including all dependencies should be included in the application.
-Specifically for a .NET application the entire application should be compiled to `project\bin\Release\..`.
+Specifically for a .NET application the entire application should be compiled to `project\bin\Release\....`.
 Dependencies that can't be included with the application (eg the .NET framework) should be bootstrapped by the installer script.

 ### Installer / bootstrap